-Title IX requires that women and men be provided equitable opportunities to participate in educational programs be provided to both females and males.
+Title IX requires that equitable opportunities to participate in educational programs be provided to both females and males.
 These programs include, but are not limited to: Athletics, Course Offerings, Counseling & Counseling materials, Financial Assistance, Student Health & Insurance Benefits, Housing, All other programs and activities offered.

 Pregnant and Parenting Students are protected under Title IX:

 Title IX protections covers all aspects of the educational program (in and out of the classroom).
 This includes school sponsored extracurricular activities, internships, athletics, financial aid, scholarships, career counseling, and lab and clinical work.

 If you would like to report a Title IX complaint, Non-Title IX complaint (for sexual harassment, sexual assault/violence, discrimination, or retaliation), then click on the “Report a Concern” button below to either send an email to the OIE Team, use the online OIE Grievance Form, or contact an OIE Team Member directly but utilizing the phone numbers below.